Jessica-13/golang-project/README.md

 The solution is accessible via server.go.
 ## Implementation
 The program first establishes a random chain of ten vertices, each with a random distance assignment between 1 and 20, and then establishes a random connection between twenty pairs of vertices, again with a random distance assignment.
 This procedure generates a graph.
-The program allows to obtain the shortest distance between any two vertices and shows which vertices the path of this shortest distance passes through.
+The program allows to obtain the shortest distance between any two vertices entered by the user and shows which vertices the path of this shortest distance passes through.